 Contactless payment has been present since the 1990s, although it was only used by a few merchants and shops at the time.
 It has now grown to encompass thousands of banks, credit card issuers, merchants, and retailers all around the world.

-One of the world’s first contactless purchase systems was given by South Korea’s transportation authority in Seoul.
+South Korea’s transportation authority in Seoul gave one of the world’s first contactless purchase systems.
 The UPass technology, which was first introduced in 1995 and is now known as UPass, allows users to pay for bus rides via a contactless mechanism.

 In 1997, Mobil introduced Speedpass, one of the first contactless payment systems, which allowed users to pay for petrol at participating gas stations using a unique fob loaded with cash.
 After London’s transport agency deployed its prepaid contactless Oyster Card system for transit riders to use on the Underground, contactless technology gained popularity in the United Kingdom.